 It is immediately apparent that attempts to translate these principles into practice were likely to run into problems of incompatibility and cause resentment among one or other group of developing countries.
 If the Community concentrated heavily on its special relations with certain countries (basically in Africa), countries on other continents, especially Latin America where there is a strong tradition of trade with Europe, would consider themselves the victims of discrimination.
 On the other hand, if it tended to show the same degree of openness in its attitude to all developing countries, the associated countries would consider that association was devoid of meaning.

-Over the past 20 years, as we shall see, both situations have arisen.
+Over the past 25 years, both situations have arisen.